Rules

 Reactions

-Once in each round a combatant is alloted a turn to take an action; however, there is another opportunity for that entity to have further impact on the combat.
+A combatant is permitted an action approximately every 10 counts of the tracker; however, there is another opportunity for that entity to have further impact on the combat.
 This is through a game mechanic called a reaction.
 A reaction is an instant response to a trigger of some sort.
-This trigger can occur on player’s turn or due to action of someone else.
-In terms of timing, unless stated differently in the description, immediately after the trigger condition happens.
+This trigger can occur on the player’s turn or due to action of someone or something else.
+In terms of timing, unless stated differently in the description, the reaction happens immediately after the trigger condition occurs.
 Should the reaction interrupt another creature's turn, then that creature can continue its turn right after the reaction is processed.
-Some reactions are basic ones which anyone can perform, while others require a skill (or possibly a magic spell) to be able to use.
-Reactions are not required to use, but they are limited to one use per creature per combat round.
-Just like actions, the reaction counter is reset at the start of the following round.

 Examples: